laravel/docs/installation.md

 <a name="directory-configuration"></a>
 ### Directory Configuration

 Laravel should always be served out of the root of the "web directory" configured for your web server.
 You should not attempt to serve a Laravel application out of a subdirectory of the "web directory".
-Attempting to do so could expose sensitive files present within your application.
+Attempting to do so could expose sensitive files that exist within your application.

 <a name="next-steps"></a>
 ## Next Steps